Kraft-Heinz thrives as pandemic spurs home dining

 Pandemic-induced curbs that led people to eat at home and rely on packaged meals proved to be a boon for the Chicago-based company, which has struggled with tepid sales and was forced to write down the value of several brands by billions of dollars over the past two years.

-But the surge in demand and stockpiling in some parts of the world due to a resurgence in COVID-19 cases have fueled a jump in prices of commodities such as sugar, wheat and soy.
+The surge in demand and stockpiling due to a resurgence in COVID-19 cases, however, have fueled a jump in prices of commodities such as sugar, wheat and soy, with Kraft anticipating a mid-single-digit level of inflation in 2021.

-“Similar to industry peers, our cost pressures have accelerated since the start of the year,” Chief Executive Officer Miguel Patricio said in prepared remarks before the earnings call.
+Meanwhile, the company is investing to close gaps in supply of Heinz ketchup sachets, Mac & Cheese cups and Claussen pickle jars as demand accelerates in the United States.

-The packaged food maker forecast mid-single-digit inflation in 2021 with acceleration beginning in the second quarter.
-Peer Mondelez on Tuesday warned of price hikes to combat higher raw material costs.
+“By July, we will have 25% more capacity in sachets and are not foreseeing more problems,” Chief Executive Officer Miguel Patricio told Reuters in an interview.

 Reporting by Mehr Bedi in Bengaluru, Editing by Sherry Jacob-Phillips and Sriraj Kalluvila